 Interviews with exhibit curator Tami Katz-Freiman, or Silvia Karman Cubina, Executive Director and Chief Curator for Bass Museum of Art, are available upon request.

 Tami Katz-Freiman is an art historian, curator and critic, based in Miami.
 Until recently, she served as the Chief Curator of the Haifa Museum of Art (2005-2010).
 She has curated numerous group and solo exhibitions in prominent museums in Israel and the US, where she lived and worked between 1994 and 1999.
 Her most notable project in collaboration with the Bass Museum was Desert ClichÃ©: Israel Nowâ€”Local Images, a traveling exhibition co-curated with Amy Cappellazzo that debuted at the Bass Museum of Art on April 1997.
 Between 2008 and 2010, she was teaching at the Art History Department at Tel Aviv University and at the International Curatorial Studies Program of the Kalisher Art School in Tel Aviv.
 She has published extensively in books, catalogues and magazines devoted to contemporary art.
-Her most recent exhibition Critical Mass: Contemporary Art from India (co-curated with Rotem Ruff) is currently shown at the Herta and Paul Amir new building of the Tel Aviv Museum of Art.If you love Soul Of Miami, please consider leaving a testimonial.
+Her most recent exhibition Critical Mass: Contemporary Art from India (co-curated with Rotem Ruff) is currently shown at the Herta and Paul Amir new building of the Tel Aviv Museum of Art.Thank you for using Soul Of Miami!